-I was never diligent about keeping a ship's log for inland and near coastal (less than 25 nautical miles from shore) sailing.
+I was never diligent about keeping a written ship's log for inland and near coastal (less than 25 nautical miles from shore) sailing.
 In my opinion, detailed hourly position reports in a log simply doesn't make sense for day sailing, or port hopping.
-Even updating a log every 4 or 8 hours with position and various other data points is not very useful unless you collect amounts of data over a long period of the same area.
-So, my approach to logging relies on electronic position updates via HF and satellite, and a daily narrative of events.
+Even updating a log every 4 or 8 hours with position and various other data points is not very useful unless you are collecting data for study, or if you need to qualify your time at sea.
+Even then, most log books and logging software provides entries for mundane data of little value.

 The position updates are via Automatic Identification System (AIS) and Iridium Satellite Communications, and the (almost) daily check-ins on the marine/ham SSB radio via The Pacific Seafarers' Net.
 AIS updates my position once daily, and can be found on websites such as Marine Traffic.
 The Pacific Seafarers' Net tracks my position and other data once daily.
 Finally, the Iridium Go system updates my position underway hourly, and plots my track on my Predict Wind Internet page.